ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 You can use any user that you have provisioned to access the UI.
 Some features may only be available to the admin user provisioned with your deployment.
 {: .tip}

-Documentation can be found on the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) page.
+General usage documentation can be found on the [RabbitMQ Management Plugin](https://www.rabbitmq.com/management.html) page.

 ## RabbitMQ Management HTTP API